Antix. Small, but what potential

 distribution based on the Debian archive.
 It provides an exceptionally easy to

-Mepis Linux, built around a few compact window managers that provide the X11
+Mepis Linux, it is likewise built around a few compact window managers that

 managers are amazingly small, amazingly configurable, and amazingly functional.